'Star Wars' Fans Are Starting To Question Kylo's True Feelings About Rey

-One of the most striking scenes in Star Wars: The Last Jedi is the Snoke scene when Kylo Ren brings Rey before his master.
-The similarities between this scene and the "Luke and Vader in front of the Emperor" scene in Return of the Jedi are eerie.
-Kylo kills Snoke.
+One of the most striking scenes in Star Wars: The Last Jedi is the Snoke scene when Kylo Ren brings Rey before his master, echoing the "Luke and Vader in front of the Emperor" scene in Return of the Jedi.
+But then, Kylo kills Snoke.
 He and Rey fight together until they have defeated all of the guards.
-But just as the audience thinks Ben Solo has thrown off the Dark Side, he reveals he's actually doubled down.
-He wants to rule the universe with Rey by his side.
-Does Kylo love Rey?
-The Reylo shippers were ecstatic.
+But just as the audience thinks Kylo Ren has thrown off the Dark Side, he reveals he's doubled down, and wants to rule instead, with Rey by his side.
+But does Kylo Ren really love Rey?
+Let’s break it all down.

 Romance in Star Wars is not as cut and dried as it looks on first blush.
 (Remember how Luke and Leia looked like they might be on the way to dating at the end of A New Hope?)
 As Star Wars: The Rise of Skywalker revealed, the bond between Kylo and Rey created a dyad in the Force.
 It's a unique bond that spans across time and space, and when the two fight on the same side, they are “as powerful as life itself,” according to Wookiepedia.

 That explains the intense energy in the aforementioned scene from The Last Jedi, where Kylo and Rey team up to take down Snoke in the best lightsaber fight ever committed to film.
 It’s not as simple as asking does Kylo Ren love Rey, as much as it is he is powerfully drawn to her.
 And it also drives the final fight with Palpatine in The Rise of Skywalker, where Rey sacrifices herself for Kylo, and then he returns the favor, though not before the most controversial kiss in Star Wars history.
 That kiss has been hotly debated ever since.
 Is it proof of romance?
 Is Kylo Ren in love with Rey?
 Or was it not romantic at all?